scoskey/m0037/notes.md

 ## Part III: Computability theory and incompleteness

-Let's agree a theory $T$ is complete if its deductive closure is complete, that is, if for all sentences $\alpha$, $T\vdash\alpha$ or $T\vdash\neg\alpha$.

-Most theories are obviously not complete, like the theory of linear orders and the theory of groups.
+In Part II we said that most theories $T$ are not complete, like the theory of linear orders and the theory of groups.
 In such cases the incompletness of the theory is a feature and not a bug, because in these examples we wish to study the diversity of models (dense vs discrete linear orders, abelian vs non-abelian groups, etc).

-On the other hand, when a theory is foundational it can be desirable that it should be complete.
-Some important theories in mathematics that are complete include the theory of addition of natural numbers, the theory of "real closed" fields (like $\mathbb R$), and the theory of algebraically closed fields (like $\mathbb C$).
+On the other hand, when a theory is foundational, it may be desirable for it to be complete.
+Some important theories in mathematics that are complete include the laws of addition of natural numbers, the theory of "real closed" fields (like $\mathbb R$), and the theory of algebraically closed fields of given characteristic (like $\mathbb C$).

-But the most important foundational theories like the theory of arithmetic with addition and multiplication (PA), and set theory (ZFC), are not be complete.
-In this section we discuss the incompleteness theorem, which explains why this is bound to be the case.
+But the most important foundational theories, the theory of arithmetic and the theory of sets, turn out to be incomplete.
+In this section we will give a brief introduction to Godel's Incompleteness Theorem, which is a very general result that explains why this must be the case.

 ### 8. Definability, absoluteness, and decidability